redhat-cip/software-factory/docs/deploy.rst

  $ sudo git clone https://github.com/enovance/edeploy-lxc.git /srv/edeploy-lxc

 The default SF configuration file bootstrap/sfconfig.yaml is ready to use for the LXC deployement.
-However if you can still configure it if default is not convenient for you.
+However you can still configure it if the defaults are not convenient for you.

 Ensure that the current user can act as root via sudo without password.
 If not you must login as root.
 In order to start the SF deployment perform